 I’m all for creating opportunities for kids to relate to one another.
 I believe making a special space for children to enjoy Thanksgiving at their own table enables them to express who they are and learn from peer interaction in a way that isn’t as easy when sitting between Mom and Dad or Grandpa Bill and Aunt Patty.

 And I’ll be honest: Although most kids dream of graduating to the adults’ table, I recall one downside to that rite of passage included more listening to adults than actually participating in conversations.
 Maybe this was unique to my family and the times, but I remember sitting at the parents’ table, wishing I were back with the kids.
 It was just more fun over there.

 How to Set Up a Stellar Kids’ Table

 Make kids feel like VIPs at their very own table by setting up thanksgiving crafts and activities.
 Here are some ideas to incorporate into your own Thanksgiving kids’ table, to help create new family traditions and memories.
 (Psst!
 Grown-ups may want in on the action, too.)

 1. Do Crafts

 For a kid-made centerpiece, let them decorate pre-cut Thanksgiving images like turkeys, corn and the Mayflower.
-When the cutouts are done, use tape or hot glue to affix a toothpick to the back, then place them in a flowerpot filled with floral foam.
+This Thanksgiving-themed coloring book ($7) filled with 110 designs can help get you started.
+When the cutouts are done, use tape or hot glue to affix a toothpick to the back, then place them in a flower pot filled with floral foam.
 As new cutouts are done, kids can watch how their artwork is used to produce a unique Thanksgiving-themed centerpiece.